Council committee votes against removing Tewin lands

-A remote parcel of land in Ottawa’s south-end will remain within in the city’s urban boundary after council’s planning and housing committee voted against its removal.
+A remote parcel of land in Ottawa’s south-end will remain within the city’s urban boundary after council’s planning and housing committee voted against its removal.

 Coun.
 Theresa Kavanagh’s motion to remove the 445-hectare Tewin lands was defeated in a close 7-5 vote at Thursday’s meeting, meaning it wouldn’t automatically be brought forward at the next council meeting.